evillan0315/full-stack/CONTRIBUTING.md

-# Contributing to Auth Module
+# Contributing to ProBoard Module

 Thank you for your interest in contributing to the **Auth Module** project!
 We welcome all contributions, including bug reports, feature requests, documentation improvements, and code submissions.

 This guide will help you understand how to contribute and the standards we follow.

 ## Table of Contents

 - [Getting Started](#getting-started)
 - [How to Contribute](#how-to-contribute)
 - [Code Style Guidelines](#code-style-guidelines)